Vijay421/Rent-IT/README.md

 > [!WARNING]
 > **Do not** delete the `local_config.dist.json` file!

+Step 2: create the db in ssms and name it: `Rent-IT`

-Step 2: create the database with: `dotnet ef database update`
+Step 3: create the database with: `dotnet ef database update`.
+It should create the identity tables in the db.

-Step 3: run the project through your IDE.
+Step 4: run the project through your IDE.

 ### Frontend

-To install the packages use `npm install`
+Step 1: install the packages use `npm install`

-To launch the frontend in dev mode use `npm run dev`
+Step 2: launch the frontend in dev mode use `npm run dev`

 [Work in progress.]